MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/get-started-with-deployment-pipelines.md

 ### Create a pipeline from a workspace in Power BI

-From Power BI, you also have the option of creating a pipeline from inside an existing workspace, providing you're the admin of that [workspace](../../get-started/create-workspaces.md)
+From Power BI, you also have the option of creating a pipeline from inside an existing workspace, if you're the admin of that [workspace](../../get-started/create-workspaces.md)

 1. From the workspace, select **Create deployment pipeline**.